Apply to Master’s Programme in Fine Arts

 Present your artistic work with images in your work portfolio.
 The content of the work portfolio is not thematically restricted.
 Please only include recent works that support your application.

-The applicant is allowed to present a maximum of eight (8) works in the work portfolio.
-Please mark down the relevant details of the works, such as the work’s name, size, technique, and year, next to the image.
+You can present a maximum of eight (8) works in your work portfolio.
+Please mark down the relevant details of the works, such as the work’s name, size, technique, material, and year, next to the image.
 If the presentation of a work involves some speciality, such as the use of artificial intelligence, indicate it in the portfolio in connection with the work description.
+If a work has several parts or is a three-dimensional artwork, you can, at your own discretion, present the work using as many pictures as necessary.

-The admission jury will not open any links included in the application (e.g., a link to the applicant’s homepage).
+The admissions jury will not open any links included in the application (e.g., a link to the applicant’s homepage).

 The maximum length of the sample is 5 minutes.
 Accepted file formats: MP3 (sound) or MP4 (video).
 Maximum file size: 500 MB.
-Please name the media file according to the following template: Lastname-Firstname-Movingimage-Sound.
+Please name the media file according to the following template: Lastname-Firstname-Mediafile.

 You can use the free HandBrake transcoder software, for instance, for the conversion and packaging of your media file.